CronHealth documentation

 During early access, the minimum interval is 5 minutes to keep the free MVP stable and simple.

-No. CronHealth sends one email when a monitor becomes late and one recovery email when it receives a successful ping again.
+No. CronHealth sends one missed-ping alert when a monitor becomes late and one recovery alert when it receives a successful ping again.

 Ready to monitor your first job?